Rapa Nui people: Moai

 The best-known aspect of the Rapa Nui culture is the moai, the 887 human figures carved from rock between 1250 and 1500 CE and transported throughout Easter Island.
 The moai were believed to be the living faces of ancestors and had all been toppled by 1868.
 The moai rest on large stone platforms called ahu, the most famous of which are Ahu Tongariki, the largest ahu, and Ahu Vinapu.
 Some moai have hats of red volcanic stone known as Pukao.
 Currently, the Rapa Nui and the Chilean government are focused on preserving and restoring the statues.
 Rapa Nui National Park, which includes many of the statues, is a World Heritage site.

 Art

 The Rapa Nui have historically made feather headdresses, bark cloth, wood carvings, and stone carvings.
 Adzes, blunt round stones, were used to complete stone images and wood carvings.
 A distinguishing characteristic of Rapa Nui statues is the use of shell or coral inlaid with obsidian to represent eyes.

 Music

 Rapa Nui traditional music consists of choral singing and chanting accompanied by instruments including conch shell trumpets, percussive dancers, accordions, and kauaha, a percussion instrument created from the jaw bone of a horse.
-Modern Rapanui music has had Latin American influences creating new genres such as the Rapa Nui style of tango.
+Modern Rapanui music has had influences creating new genres such as the Rapa Nui style of tango.
 Matato'a, one of the most famous musical groups on the island, promotes traditional styles of dance and music.